Insignia seeks higher bid from CC Capital

 On 17 January, CC Capital made a revised bid for the firm for $4.60 per share, 7 per cent higher than its original offer.
 It had previously made an earlier bid of $4.30 but this was increased in light of rival bidder Bain Capital matching the bid last week.

-In a statement on 20 January, Insignia told the ASX that it had granted CC Capital a period of access to certain information on a non-exclusive basis which would enable CC Capital to determine if it can make a higher bid.
+In a statement on 20 January, Insignia told the ASX that it had granted CC Capital a period of access to certain information on a non-exclusive basis which would enable CC Capital to determine if it could make a higher bid.

 “In order to determine if CC Capital is able to formulate a further improved proposal from that reflected in the CC Capital Revised Indicative Proposal, Insignia Financial has offered to provide to CC Capital a limited period of access to certain non-public information on a non-exclusive basis,” the firm stated.